 All of these options could be beneficial when considering the best way to resolve a warrant.
 Rather than simply waiting until officers make an arrest, the issue could be resolved in a simpler way.
 A Palm Beach County failure to appear attorney can help you get a favorable outcome.

 If you have an outstanding bench warrant or a felony warrant, it is best to handle the issue before it leads to an arrest.
 Contact a West Palm Beach warrant attorney at Meltzer & Bell, P.A..
 Our partners can help you deal with the issue before it creates more penalties.
-Call (561) 283-3259 to schedule a free consultation or
+Call (561) 557-8686 to schedule a free consultation.

-We represent clients on a variety of different types of warrants including a beach warrant, a capias, a failure to appear warrant, or a violation of probation warrant.
-Call (561) 283-3259 to schedule a free consultation or contact us online.
+Whether you are facing a beach warrant, a capias, a failure to appear warrant, violation of probation warrant, or fugitive warrant pending extradition to the Palm Beach County Jail, we can help.
+Call (561) 557-8686 to schedule a free consultation or contact us online.